SystemsApproach/private5g/arch.rst

    the system as a whole has to be managed and operated, but then zero in on best practices in cloud-based managed services.

-This chapter identifies the main architectural components of mobile cellular networks, which is partly an exercise in introducing 3GPP terminology.
+This chapter identifies the main architectural components of the mobile cellular networks, which is partly an exercise in introducing 3GPP terminology.
 For someone that is familiar with the Internet, this terminology can seem arbitrary (e.g., “eNB” is a “base station”), but it is important to keep in mind that this terminology came out of the 3GPP standardization process, which was historically concerned with